vgribov/cv/generic.md

    welded joints" and received a bachelor's degree in engineering and technology in the direction of "Instrument-Making"
- - In 2008 defended an excellent thesis on "The automatic adjustment system for optical motion sensors" and received a degree of engineering and technology in the direction of Instrument making.
+ - In 2008 defended an excellent thesis on "The automatic adjustment system for optical motion sensors" and received a master's degree of engineering and technology in the direction of Instrument making.
 Specialized "Microprocessor tools and measurement software".